CapricanDRJ/discord_bots_legal/Hades_Star_Tech_Privacy_Policy.md

 ## 4. Data Retention

 You can reset all data associated with your account, including tech levels and shared profiles, by using the `/alt` command.
-API access does not change data retention policies and respects all user-controlled sharing settings.
+API access does not alter data retention policies and continues to respect all user-managed sharing settings.

 ## 5. Service Discontinuation